renproject/darknode-cli/docs/getting-started-on-aws.md

 Download the CSV file containing your _access key ID_, and your _secret access key_.
 Make sure you keep these values secure, anyone with access to them will be able to control your Darknode.

-## Installing the Darknode Deployer
+## Installing the Darknode CLI

-To install the Darknode Deployer, open a terminal and run:
+To install the Darknode CLI, open a terminal and run:

 ```sh
 curl https://darknode.republicprotocol.com/install.sh -sSf | sh